lihuamei123/thesisChecker/README.md

 Dependency
 --------

-MSearcher's code is written use python3.6 on Ubuntu(16.04) system.
+MSearcher's code is written use python3.6 on Windows system.
 * Python3.9:
 	* PyPDF2
 	* sklearn